Celebrating Age, The Elder Tree

 Gregory House, Grantham

-A collection of tales, rhymes and advice from the residents of Gregory House was edited by Michelle Hubbard and produced by Writing East Midlands.
+Participants worked towards producing a collection of tales, rhymes and advice, called The Gregory Book, Go and Mek Your Own Sausages.
 A PDF of the publication Go Mek Your Own Sausages can be downloaded by clicking here.